NefrodzV/to-do-list/README.md

 # To Do List

 ## Description
-Basic todo list to practice the two of the SOLID Principles.
+Todo List project to practice the two of the SOLID Principles.
 SOLID principles applied:
 * Single Resposibility Principle
 * Open-Closed Principle